 So far, most of my loop braiding tutorials teach braids, or methods, that aren’t taught anywhere else.
 These include very basic beginning level tutorials, and range up to some that might seem ridiculously difficult before you’ve “worked up” to them.
 (Check out my tutorials page.)
 But there are lots of other great loop braids that you can find instructions for online.

-This braid can also be made double-width by two people co-operating on one braid, or by one braider managing a lot of extra loops (the ‘Grene Dorge of 12 bows’—seventh braid from the left in my header picture).
+A Double-Barleycorn braid can also be made, either by two people co-operating on one braid (Silkewerk’s instructions), or by one braider managing a lot of extra loops (the ‘Grene Dorge of 12 bows’- seventh braid from the left in my header picture).

-Check out their new (since I first learned) introductory video, and don’t be scared off by the directions for the various braids, once you get down to them.
-Abbreviations always look opaque and unreadable at first glance, but these are actually very easy to follow.
+Check out their new (since I first learned) introductory video, and don’t be scared off by the directions for the braids.
+Abbreviations always look opaque and unreadable at first glance, but if you just push yourself into starting (the hardest part!), these abbreviations and directions are actually very easy to follow.
 Especially after you’ve made the first braid.
 All you need to know:

 A, B, C, D mean index, middle, ring and little fingers (or the loop on that finger).
 And L means left hand and R means right hand.